Toggle menu

 • Named process variables generated by your form's upload fields can be added as: ["${form_UPLOADFIELD1}","${form_UPLOADFIELD2}"]

-The problem with both of these approaches is that should the file identifier or process variable not exist, the mail task will fail with an error.
+The problem with both of these approaches is that if the file identifier or process variable does not exist, the mail task will fail with an error.
 You should only use these methods if you know the files will be there - in practice this means your form's file upload fields must be set as required.

 But what if uploads are not required, or you have a variable number of upload fields?